-(v) He should possess such other qualifications as Parliament may prescribe by law.
+(v) He/she should possess such other qualifications as Parliament may prescribe by law.

 Disqualification of the member:

-Article 102 of the Constitution lays down the disqualifications for being chosen as, and for being, a member of either House of Parliament:
+Article 102 of the Constitution lays down the provisions for disqualification for being chosen as, and for being, a member of either House of Parliament:

-(i) If he holds any office of profit under Government of India or any state
+(i) If he/she holds any office of profit under Government of India or any state.

-(ii) If he is not a citizen of India or if has voluntarily acquired the citizenship of a foreign state or acknowledges his allegiance or adherence to a foreign state
+(ii) If he/she is not a citizen of India or if has voluntarily acquired the citizenship of a foreign state or acknowledges his allegiance or adherence to a foreign state.

-(iii) If he is disqualified by or under any law made by Parliament.
+(iii) If he/she is disqualified by or under any law made by Parliament.

-The parliament has prescribed a number of additional disqualifications in the Representation of People Act, 1951, In addition to these, the Tenth Schedule to constitution provides for disqualification of the members on ground of defection.
+The parliament has prescribed a number of additional disqualifications in the Representation of People Act, 1951.
+In addition to these, the Tenth Schedule of the constitution provides for disqualification of the members on ground of defection.